cyteon/the-watcher/README.md

 - MongoDB
 ## Running the monitor

+First copy `config.yaml.example` to `config.yaml` and modify it to your liking.

 ### With docker:
 ```bash
   docker compose up -d # or docker-compose up -d
 ```

 ### Manually:

-Copy `config.yaml.example` to `config.yaml` and modify it to your liking.

 Install packages